AAA3A-AAA3A/AAA3A-cogs/acronymgame/README.rst

 About this cog
 --------------

-A cog to play to Acrononym game, with Modals!
+A cog to play a random match of Acrononym game, with Modals!

 --------
 Commands